solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-04-AKS/README.md

 2. Navigate to the AKS cluster and select it
 3. Under **Kubernetes resources**, select **Service and ingresses**
 4. For the **store-web-lb** service, select the external IP link.
 A new web browser tab should open to the web front end.
 Ensure that an order can be created without a database error.
-5. If you run into issues, fix them and then restart the node pool:
+5. Fix any issues and then restart the node pool:

 ```powershell
 az aks nodepool stop --resource-group $resourceGroupName --cluster-name $resourceName --nodepool-name agentpool